 - Microwave for 20-30 seconds (or whatever time is just sufficient to melt the cheese).

 - Fold the tortilla in half and then half again (so it’s a quarter circle).

 The foundation of Mexican cooking is learning to cook rice and beans.
 Anyone who frequently cooks Mexican food will therefore benefit from owning a pressure cooker or Instant Pot for their beans, which cuts cooking time by at least two-thirds.
-A rice cooker is also a fantastic appliance for Mexican food enthusiasts.
-It won’t reduce cooking time, but it saves a lot of hassle and results in perfect rice every time.
+A rice cooker is perhaps the most useful appliance for Mexican cooking.
+Rice cookers won’t reduce cooking time, but they save a lot of hassle.
+Plus they give you perfect rice every time.